raylee45/express_authentication/project2.md

 - [ ] In this space below, list **THREE** ideas for your Project 2.
 For each idea, include [user stories](https://www.atlassian.com/agile/project-management/user-stories) for each idea and a link to the API(s) you want to use for it.

 --------------------------------------------------------
- 1. Chat app.
-This app will allow users to chat with each other and send each other messages.
-API: https://getstream.io/chat/?utm_source=youtube&utm_medium=video_episode&utm_content=developer&utm_campaign=CodewithAniaKub%C3%B3w_Oct2021_ChatAPI
+ 1. Dating/Chat app.
+This app will allow users to chat with each other that they match and send each other messages.
+API: https://www.mongodb.com/atlas?utm_campaign=ania_kubow&utm_source=youtube&utm_medium=influencers&utm_term=atlas&utm_content=tinder_clone

  2. Music sharing app.
 This app will allow users to share songs that are on their favorite playlists and current trendy songs.
 API: https://developer.spotify.com/documentation/web-api/